jessicsw/dune-quotes-api/README.md

 ## About

 I started this side project because I couldn't find an API that served Dune quotes.
-Using Express, Prisma, and Postgres, this app will provide you with quotable passages from the Dune series.
+Using Express, Prisma, and Postgres.
+This app will provide you with quotable passages from the Dune series.

 ### Rate Limit